gelnior/newebe-cli/README.md

 # Newebe CLI

 Small client to use the distributed social network Newebe from the command line.
-It's usefule if you're too lazy to open a web browser.
+It's useful when you're too lazy to open a web browser.

 # Usage